reused in Downton Sixbey (LAte Night with Jimmy Fallon) (at least the hat)

 The book The World of Downton Abbey claims that this purple ensemble was created especially for Maggie Smith for the series.
 Susannah Buxton, the show’s Emmy-winning costume designer, seems to re-affirm this fact in an article by the Hollywood Reporter, where she stated, “all of her costumes are made just for her.”
 However, it seems more likely that the costume – the dress, blouse, and hat were specially assembled for her, not made from scratch, as this costume very clearly makes earlier appearances.

 The first known sighting of this costume was in 1998 on Briony Glassco as Lady Constance Lamson-Scribener in Berkeley Square.
 In 2002 it was used again in The Forsyte Saga, where Barbara Flynn wore it as Emily Forsyte.
-In 2010 it was finally seen on Dame Maggie Smith as Violet Crawley, Dowager Countess of Grantham, in the first season of Downton Abbey.
+In 2010 it was finally seen on Dame Maggie Smith as Violet Crawley, Dowager Countess of Grantham in the first season of Downton Abbey.
 It was used a fourth time on Jennifer Saunders impersonating the Dowager Countess of Grantham in a 2011 Red Nose Day Sketch entitled Uptown Downstairs Abbey.
 You can view the skit here.

 The costume belongs to Cosprop, and you can see a highly detailed view of the costume on their website here.

 All intellectual property rights vests with the owner of the copyrighted material.
-Recycled Movie Costumes is not copying, distributing and using these materials except for entertainment purposes only and deems itself to be protected under the regulations of mandatory law (such as the right to quote), unless otherwise stated for certain material.
-We are happy to take down any material that the copyright owner/trademark owner feels is a violation of their statutory right.
-Before proceeding with the legal measures, we request the alleged aggrieved to contact us at [email protected] for us to assist them with our cooperation.
+Recycled Movie Costumes is not copying, distributing or using these materials except for entertainment purposes only and deems itself to be protected under the regulations of mandatory law (such as the right to quote), unless otherwise stated.
+We are happy to remove any material that the copyright owner/trademark owner feels is a violation of their statutory right.
+Before proceeding with legal measures, contact us at submissions@recycledmoviecostumes.com for us to assist with our cooperation.

-The films/television shows/books and other media represented in the images on this website do not necessarily reflect the viewpoints of Recycled Movie Costumes.
-Said media may contain mature content.
-Viewer discretion is advised at all times.
+The films/television/books and other media represented in the images on this site do not necessarily reflect the viewpoints of Recycled Movie Costumes, and may contain mature content.
+Viewer discretion is advised, and a service such as VidAngel that filters objectionable content from films and television is recommended.
+See our full list of suggested websites for navigating content in film, television and books here.

-Do you have more information to add to this page?
+Log in to ReplyDo you have more information to add to this page?

 Do you have a brand new costume to share?